Stock market today: Wall Street slides as debt worries worsen

-NEW YORK (AP) — Stocks are sliding Tuesday as the U.S. government creeps closer to the edge of a potentially disastrous default on its debt.
+NEW YORK (AP) — Stocks slid Tuesday as the U.S. government crept closer to the edge of a potentially disastrous default on its debt.

-The S&P 500 was 1% lower after House Speaker Kevin McCarthy said, "We're not there yet" on a deal to prevent the U.S. government from running out of cash.
+The S&P 500 fell 1.1% after House Speaker Kevin McCarthy said, "We're not there yet" on a deal to prevent the U.S. government from running out of cash.
 That followed a meeting late Monday that he and President Joe Biden called productive but ultimately ended with no agreement.

 Until now, the stock market has remained largely resilient even as Washington approached a June 1 deadline.
 That's when the U.S. government may no longer be able to pay its bills, unless Congress allows it to borrow more.
 Economists and investors widely believe a default would send shockwaves through the global economy and financial markets.

-The assumption on Wall Street was that Congress would reach a deal at the 11th hour, as it's already done several times before, because the alternative simply seems too dire for anyone to allow.
+The assumption on Wall Street has been for Congress to reach a deal at the 11th hour, as it's already done several times before, because the alternative simply seems too dire for anyone to allow.

-But a worry on Wall Street is that Washington may not feel urgency to act until financial markets shake hard enough to show the stakes for politicians in both parties.
+But a worry on Wall Street is that Washington may not feel urgency to act until financial markets shake hard enough to light a fire under politicians in both parties.

 “There's a theory that neither one looks like a hero until there is that scare of cascading prices,” said Keith Buchanan, senior portfolio manager at Globalt Investments.
 “One party or both can seem like white knights.”